peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 ### getParameters
     public final java.util.Map<java.lang.String,​java.lang.String> getParameters() Gets a list of parameter names associated with this object and their values.
-  <p>For the "filename" parameter, the value of that parameter is not
- adapted with the ContentDisposition.MakeFilename method; see the documentation for the ContentDisposition class.</p>
+ Each parameter name will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z"). <p>For the "filename" parameter, the value of that parameter is not adapted with the ContentDisposition.MakeFilename method; see the documentation for the ContentDisposition class.</p>

 **Returns:**